Child Care Policy, Strategy and Principles

 Children's Services recognises its common law duties to safeguard the confidentiality of all personal information.
 Wherever disclosure of confidential information to another person or organisation is being considered it is essential to ensure that such disclosure is lawful.

-All Council staff must be made aware that the DPA applies to the processing of all personal data, both in paper and electronic records.
+All Council staff must be made aware that the Data Processing Agreement (DPA) applies to the processing of all personal data, both in paper and electronic records.
 Where disclosure is proposed, and there is any doubt as to whether the DPA applies or whether only the common law of confidentiality applies, advice will always be sought, from the Council's Data Protection Officer and/or Legal Services.

 The Council will always record its reasons for deciding not to observe any duty of confidence it owes to a person who is the subject of information disclosed.